Written by Daniel Wasserberg | Edited By Walter Pacheco | Last Update: October 8, 2024

 The IRS seems to treat this like income that would come from an investment.

-Nontaxable Types of Mesothelioma Compensation
+What Types of Mesothelioma Compensation Are Non-Taxable?

 Compensation awarded in connection to your mesothelioma diagnosis is generally nontaxable.
 This includes compensatory damages for personal injury and wrongful death claims.